sxan-experience/sxan-landing/whitepaper.md

 ## Overview

-We offer a digital platform for self-awareness by analyzing activities in specific networks, communities, and interest groups.
+We offer a digital platform for self-awareness by analyzing activities in specific networks, communities, and purpose groups.
 Tokin is introduced as a GAME to engage and retain players for the betterment of the players and the groups they contribute towards.

 Players join networks they care about because gameplay with purpose amongst peers gives validated reputations, trusted transactions, and transparent recognition of achievements.